 Comptonia peregrina.
 Gabaa’aagemish.

 Sweet fern is a beautiful northern plant that’s been described as smelling like evergreen-cinnamon.
 Sweet fern’s most important traditional use is as a tea for intestinal trouble.
 It’s employed in cases of diarrhea, and has helped people with conditions like colitis and IBS.
-Externally, it has been used externally for sprains, bites, and Poison Ivy rash.
+Externally, it has been used for sprains, bites, and Poison Ivy rash.

 At Carpenter’s Herbal, we use an infusion of sweetfern in our Bug-Bite Balm.
 Its power to reduce itching and swelling is amazing.